carloshnp/selenium_autofill_poc/README.md

     npm start
     ```

+3. Open the `index.html` with some similar tool like Live Server on VS Code.

+4. Make sure that the port of the localhost is 5500.

-3. Run the Python script:
+5. Run the Python script:

     ```bash
     python autofill.py